About

 Anywhere with a patch of clear sky and lots of passersby is perfect for astronomy.

-By day, Justin is a guitar teacher, composer for film and TV, occasional stagehand, and writes a monthly astronomy column for a small newspaper.
-He also writes fiction, and is working on two science fiction novels and several short stories.
+By day, Justin is a composer, audio engineer, and multimedia producer; guitar teacher; stagehand; and writes a monthly astronomy column for a small newspaper.
+He also writes speculative fiction and is hard at work on a novel called Companion.

-He lives in Manhattan with his wife, three children, and two dogs.
+He lives in Manhattan with his wife (a vascular neurologist at New York-Presbyterian Hospital), three children, and two dogs.